 Many types of irrigation systems wet only a fraction of the soil surface.
 For example, for a trickle irrigation system, the fraction of the surface wetted, Fw, may be only 0.4.
 For furrow irrigation systems, the fraction of the surface wetted may range from 0.3 to 0.8.

 Of the supplied water NOT available for evapotranspiration (100% - Irrigation Efficiency), Loss to Runoff is the percent that runs off to surface water.
 That which does not percolate or run off is assumed to evaporate.
+NOTE: MABIA already calculates evaporation and infiltration, so this is in addition to that.
+Additional runoff can be generated if the maximum infiltration rate limits precipitation or irrigation from infiltrating.

 See also: MABIA Calculation Algorithms